Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ## 6. Download/Installing Essential Packages.
 This step is where you get to actually install your system.

-The following packages that will be installed are the necessary core packages and the drivers for the install as well as some drivers for wifi cards and sound cards.
+The following packages that will be installed are the necessary core packages and the drivers for the install as well as some drivers for wifi cards, sound cards, and your CPU manufacturer's microcode.

-Run `pacstrap -K /mnt base base-devel linux linux-headers linux-firmware linux-firmware-marvell linux-firmware-whence man-db man-pages nano sof-firmware` to install the packages.
+To install the core components, run `pacstrap -K /mnt base base-devel linux linux-headers linux-firmware linux-firmware-marvell linux-firmware-whence man-db man-pages nano sof-firmware` and before you confirm the command either add the `intel-ucode` or `amd-ucode` to the command and install the packages.

 ## 7. Generating the fstab file and chrooting into the install.